 The campground is tent/car camping only.
-It has 23 sites total, 16 of which can be reserved in advance for $35 per night (includes 1 vehicle), and 7 "walk-up" or first-come-first-serve sites for $25 per night (includes 1 vehicle).
+It has 23 sites total, 16 of which can be reserved in advance for $35 per night (includes 1 vehicle), and 7 "walk-up" or first-come-first-serve sites for $35 per night (includes 1 vehicle).
 Each site can accommodate up to 8 people and 20 ft. of equipment (no trailers).
 All sites must be paid for up front with cash or credit card only (no checks).
 As there is no guarantee walk-up sites will be available, we recommend arriving early on the day you would like to camp.

 The park also offers three backcountry sites that work on a first-come-first-serve basis and are only accessible by hiking trails.
 Parties of up to 16 people can enjoy the remote wilderness of Austin Creek.
 Note: You must obtain a camping permit from Operations before entering the backcountry.

-Please be advised that fire bans can go into effect at any time due to dry weather conditions and can be lifted at any time.
+- Fire bans can go into effect at any time due to dry weather conditions and can be lifted at any time.

 Stewards strive to make Bullfrog Pond Campground a safe and enjoyable place for everyone.
 If you experience disruptive behavior by other campers or witness suspicious activity, please alert the Camp Host or our Field Operations staff immediately.